-To ensure the safety of all students and staff, it is imperative that both understand and practice the basic procedures of fire and lockdown drills.
-Each campus will conduct one fire drill per month and one lock down each semester.
+To ensure the safety of all students and staff, it is imperative that both understand and practice the basic procedures of fire, tornado, and lockdown drills.
+Each campus will conduct one fire drill per month, one tornado drill per year, and one lockdown each semester.
 We are also advised to hold fire drills and lockdowns at different times throughout the day.